 Limit contact between the person suspected or confirmed/under treatment for VHF and family members, caregivers or visitors to the extent possible while working to balance the social and emotional needs of the patient.
-If the decision is taken to allow a caregiver in the same room or at the bed side of the patient, the caregiver must be informed of the potential risks of close contact with the patient and should be trained and demonstrate proficiency with PPE use, ability to adhere to instructions from the medical team and staff should be observed while donning and doffing PPE.
+If the decision is taken to allow a caregiver in the same room or at the bedside of the patient, the caregiver must be informed of the potential risks of close contact with the patient and should be trained and demonstrate proficiency with PPE use and ability to adhere to instructions from the medical team.
+The staff should liewise observe the caregiver while donning and doffing PPE.